 Bringing awareness to your body can help you to check within what it is that you are experiencing in a particular moment and understanding how a particular internal experience shifts over time.
 Mostly, it can help you as well to realize what are the range of choices that you have for creating something different in the present moment.

-What it is that is aligned with your own personal truth that brings you a greater sense of freedom and a greater sense of choice for you to experience a more loving and positive internal state of being? - You have the choice to experience this instead of re-experiencing the chain of a negative patterns that belongs to the past.
+What is aligned with your own personal truth that brings you a greater sense of freedom and a greater sense of choice for you to experience a more loving and positive internal state of being? - You have the choice to experience this state of being instead of re-experiencing the chain of a negative patterns that belongs to the past.

 Discerning and discriminating your inner states will provide you the freedom to chose different options available and achieve its potentials.
-Doing this will be the key to create new pathways in your body that bring more harmony and peace in your daily life.
+Learning to do this, will be the key to create new pathways in your body that bring more harmony and peace in your daily life.

 The key of focusing in the body is to bring the body together in alliance with the mind and Soul.
 Therefore, a greater stage of harmony is possible by practicing to know yourself with another in the course of Psychotherapy.